Heritage Tree Details

 Picea sitchensis

 This is the first tree to be designated an official Oregon Heritage Tree and was once the biggest tree in Oregon and the National Co-Champion Sitka Spruce.
-It germinated from a seed onthe forest floor around the time of the signing of the Magna Carta in 1215 and grew to its mature height about …
+It germinated from a seed onthe forest floor around the time of the signing of the Magna Carta in 1215 and grew to its mature height about the time Christopher Columbus sailed to the new world.
+A legacy of the primeval coastal …

 Read More